Home

 • Business Process Automation (BPA) refers to the use of software to carry out work steps automatically and without manual intervention.

-• Commonly used approaches Business process automation includes task automation, workflow automation, robotic process automation (RPA) and intelligent process automation.
+• Commonly used approaches for business process automation include task automation, workflow automation, robotic process automation (RPA) and intelligent process automation.

 • Automation makes processes uniform, comprehensible and less prone to errors, particularly in accounting, human resources and order processing.